heniam/Cloud-Development/Serverless/README.md

 * At most 3GB of memory per execution
 * Functions can run no more that 15 minutes
 * Can only write files to /tmp folder
-* Limited number of concurrent executions
+* Limited number of concurrent executions - (limit can be lifted!)
-* Event size up to 6 MB
+* Event size up to 6 MB - (256 Kb Asynchronous)

 ### Error Handling
 ![error handling](./img/errorhandle.png)